Components -> Minerals -> Trace elements

 Selenium is an essential mineral that acts as an antioxidant, helping to protect the body from oxidative damage.
 It also plays a key role in thyroid function, immune system health, and reproductive health.
 Additionally, selenium is important for DNA synthesis and may have potential anti-cancer effects.

-The recommended dietary allowance (RDA) for selenium varies by age and sex.
-For adult males and females, the RDA is 55 micrograms per day.
-Pregnant and breastfeeding women have slightly higher RDAs of 60 and 70 micrograms per day, respectively.
+The recommended dietary allowance (RDA) for selenium varies by age, sex, and different country recommendations.
+For adult males and females, the RDA ranges between 50 and 70 micrograms per day.

 What health risks are associated with selenium?